 Laboratories are responsible for reporting their results to the Organiser within the stipulated deadlines.
 Each laboratory must only report one result for each of the analytes present in the test material, using the analytical procedure(s) that they would routinely use for each compound for monitoring purposes although more than one method may be used to cover all the compounds to be sought.
-The results (residue levels of the pesticides detected) are expressed in mg/kg and in some cases of food of animal origin in μ g/kg.
+The results (residue levels of the pesticides detected) are expressed in mg/kg and in some cases of products of Animal Origin in $\mu$ g/kg fat.
 The laboratories will be requested to not only report individual pesticides and metabolites but also to express the residue as stated in the residue definition according to the Target Pesticide List.

-Correction of Results for Recovery
+Correction of results for recovery

-According to the Method Validation and Quality Control Procedures for Pesticide Residues Analysis in Food and Feed, (Document SANCO) it is common practice that pesticide analysis results are not corrected for recovery, but may be corrected if the average recovery is significantly different from 100% (typically if outside of the range 70-120%, with good precision).
-Therefore if residues data are adjusted for recovery, then this must be indicated on the specific field of the 'reporting result form'.
-Laboratories are required to report whether their results were adjusted for recovery and if this was the case, the recovery rate used.
-No recovery data is required where recovery adjustments resulted from using the 'standard additions' approach, or from the use of isotopically labelled internal standards (in both cases with spiking of the test material at the beginning of the extraction procedures).
-In these cases, the laboratories should report the technique used for calculation of the results instead of the recovery.
+According to the Method Validation and Quality Control Procedures for Pesticide Residues Analysis in Food and Feed, (Document SANCO) it is common practice that pesticide analysis results are not corrected for recovery, but may be corrected if the average recovery is significantly different from 100% (typically if outside of the range 70-120%, with good precision) therefore if residues data are adjusted for recovery, then this must be indicated on the specific field of the 'reporting result form'.
+Laboratories are required to report whether their results were adjusted for recovery and if this was the case, the recovery factor used.
+No recovery data is required where recovery adjustments resulted from using the 'standard addition(s)' approach, or from the use of isotopically labelled internal standards (in both cases with spiking of the test material at the beginning of the extraction procedures).
+In this case, the laboratories should report the technique used for calculation of the results instead of the recovery.